Aaron-Cunningham/Page-Rank-Algorithm/Optimization_steps.md

 ## Imports
 As part of my optimization, I used a few different methods.
-The first method I used to directly increase the speed of my stochastic method was to directly import the random.choice module.
+The first method I used to directly increase the speed of my stochastic method was to directly import the ```random.choice``` module.
 I did this so the program didn't need to go searching through the large random module.
 This saved some seconds but not much.
+Rather like the ```random.choice``` module I also did the same for the networkx DiGraph module which stands for directed graph.
+Since I was using a DiGraph I just imported this directly to save computational time.
+This stopped the program searching though all of the networkx library and just directly accessed DiGraph.

 ## Initilizing
 Another optimization I did was initializing current node at the start of my stochastic method.
 Although this didn't